bioinformatics-centre/kaiju/README.md

 5. the taxon identifiers of all database sequences with the best match
 6. matching fragment sequence(s)

+##Classification accuracy

+The accuracy of the classification depends both on the choice of the reference database and the chosen options when running Kaiju.
+These choices also affect the speed and memory usage of Kaiju.

+For highest sensitivity, it is recommended to use the nr database (+eukaryotes) as a reference and Greedy run mode, for example, with 5 allowed mismatches.

+For fastest classification, use the MEM run mode and multiple parallel threads (`-z`); and for lowest memory usage use the RefSeq or proGenomes reference database.
+The number of parallel threads has only little impact on memory usage.

+Further, the choice of the minimum required match length (`-m`) in MEM mode or match score (`-s`) in Greedy mode governs the trade-off between sensitivity and precision of the classification.
+Please refer to the paper for a discussion on this topic.

 ##Helper programs
 ###Creating input file for Krona
 The program `kaiju2krona` can be used to convert Kaiju's tab-separated output file